-This project uses participatory filmmaking to engage young people in the legacies of conflict, post-conflict development challenges and the harms inflicted on the environment.
+This project uses participatory filmmaking to engage young people in the legacies of conflict, post-conflict challenges and the harms inflicted on the environment.
 In particular, it focuses on elephant conservation and challenges facing indigenous communities in the Mondolkiri province of Cambodia.
-It encourages young people to become agents and beneficiaries of change and supports them in the creation of films which explore and can amplify awareness of conservation and indigenous issues across communities.
+It encourages young people to become agents and beneficiaries of change and supports them in the creation of films which explore and can amplify awareness of conservation and livelihoods in indigenous communities.

 In collaboration with: